rxgranda/uncertaintyServerComponents/README.md

 ```bash
 ./query2csv.py
 ```
-If there exits a problem a zip file is alocated in this [link](https://drive.google.com/a/cti.espol.edu.ec/file/d/0B9kjd1_TSf0VMHk0N2R1R21QbGM/view?userstoinvite=fsalvador23@gmail.com&ts=5658873e&actionButton=1), and needs to be uncompresed in the **data/** folder.
+If there exits a problem, a zip file is alocated in this [link](https://drive.google.com/a/cti.espol.edu.ec/file/d/0B9kjd1_TSf0VMHk0N2R1R21QbGM/view?userstoinvite=fsalvador23@gmail.com&ts=5658873e&actionButton=1), and needs to be uncompresed in the **data/** folder.

 ## API Reference